slint-ui/slint/FAQ.md

 ### Do you provide Support?

 Yes, we offer paid support in addition to the community support on [GitHub Discussions](https://github.com/slint-ui/slint/discussions) and on our [Mattermost chat](https://chat.slint-ui.com).
-Please contact us at [info@slint-ui.com](mailto:info@slint-ui.com) to know more.
+For more information, please contact us at [info@slint-ui.com](mailto:info@slint-ui.com).